Cheyenne232025S/My-Music/README.md

 ## More
-It has been really fun to be working with digital music making tools as I have always loved playing music and learning.
+- It has been really fun to be working with digital music making tools as I have always loved playing music and learning.
 It is really amazing to me how much more we can create on a single platform compared to when everything was done with hardware and analog sound affect 'machines'.

-I plan on updating this as a evolve as a musician.
+- I plan on updating this as I evolve as a musician.

-I also have been experimenting with lryic writing, however, at the moment I am not quite comfterable with sharing with the entire internet.
+- I have been experimenting with lryic writing, however, at the moment I am not quite comfterable with sharing with the entire internet.